create3000/x_ite/docs/_posts/components/Rendering/TriangleSet.md

 ### SFBool [ ] **colorPerVertex** TRUE

-Whether Color\|ColorRGBA values are applied to each point vertex (true) or to each polygon face (false).
+Whether Color or ColorRGBA values are applied to each point vertex (true) or to each polygon face (false).

 #### Hint